Merge plugin

 Restricting merge options and default values

-It’s common when defining your workflow to pick a merge strategy e.g. only use merge commits when applying to master.
+It’s common when defining your workflow to pick a merge strategy, e.g., only use merge commits when applying to the main branch.
 The merge plugin allows you to enforce and restrict the options available.

 By default, all the merge strategies will be available, but you can use